syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Formatting-clipboard-text.md

 ## IncludePrompt

-Clipboard text contains the typed characters and prompt characters, literals are excluded.
+The clipboard text contains the typed characters and prompt characters.
+Literals are excluded.

 {% tabs %}
 {% highlight c# %}